 Law enforcement, police shootings, use of force, Fourth Amendment violations, racial discrimination, provocation, proximate causation

 Columbia Journal of Race and Law

 McClellan, Cara, "Dismantling the Trap: Untangling the Chain of Events in Excessive Force Claims" (2017).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2919.